 A continuation of the study of diatonic, and non-diatonic structures, and musical notation from Harmony & Theory Fundamentals, Essentials and Intermediate courses.
 This course will include lessons on non-diatonic melody and harmony, variations of minor key melody and harmony, altered scales, modal interchange, secondary dominants, diatonic and tri-tone substitution, reharmonization, and modulation.

-Gain knowledge of harmony and music theory online in 10 weeks with a rich and dynamic content mix of video lessons, weekly live lectures, multimedia quizzes, and more.
+Gain knowledge of harmony & music theory online in 10 weeks with a rich and dynamic content mix of video lessons, weekly live lectures, multimedia quizzes, and more.